Teaching: Philosophy & Summary

 The second perspective is a technology perspective.
 Simply stated, students should learn IT (Information Technology) not fear IT.
 Even in MIS classes, students have a fear of IT.
 Students need to realize that IT is impacting every area of our lives and the sooner they can get comfortable with it the better off they will be.
 Students should take every opportunity to “play” with technology that they can find.
 Even if the experimentation does not lead to in-depth understanding, it will increase their awareness and their ability to adapt to uncertainty.
 Students should also put a greater emphasis on critical thinking skills and offset these skills with specific technologies.
 The pace at which IT is changing makes it almost impractical for a student to focus on specific technologies and employers desire students who can think and are not bound by specific technologies.

 The third perspective is a personal perspective.
-Students are entering a very competitive workplace and the environment is constantly changing.
-To account for this environment it is important for students to view themselves as products or packages.
-Students should be attentive to creating specific core competencies that will lead to personal competitive advantage in the marketplace.
+Students are entering a very competitive workplace, and the environment is constantly changing.
+To account for this environment, it is important for students to view themselves as products or packages.
+Students should be attentive to creating specific core competencies that will lead to a personal competitive advantage in the marketplace.
 The degree is not the end of learning for students.
-They need to realize that we are in an environment driven by lifelong learning and as such they need to concentrate on developing character that is offset by marketable skills.
+They need to realize that we are in an environment driven by lifelong learning and as such, they need to concentrate on developing a character that is offset by marketable skills.
 Evidence of the skills may be in the form of professional certification.
 However, the evidence of their character is much more difficult to define and will make them stand out.

 I have taught at the undergraduate as well as graduate levels.
 Utilizing the traditional face-to-face classroom as well as online and received excellent evaluations from students and peers.